tommadness/KH2Randomizer/docs/trackers/index.md

 # KHTracker

 When playing the randomizer, it can be helpful to see everything you collect, what worlds you found the checks in, and your in-game stats.
+Everything that the tracker can display is annotated in the image below and will be referenced throughout the remainder of this page.

 <img src="static/annotated_tracker.png" width="600">
+Note: The exact layout and check inclusions are subject to change from version to version.

 ### World Labels